Western meadowlark

-The western meadowlark (Sturnella neglecta) is a medium-sized icterid bird, about 8.5 in in length.
-It is found across western and central North America and is a full migrant, breeding in Canada and the United States with resident populations also found in Mexico.
+The western meadowlark (Sturnella neglecta) is a medium-sized icterid bird, about 20 cm in length.
+It is found across western and central North America and is a partial migrant, breeding in western Canada and western United States west of the Great Lakes, and in northern Mexico.
+In the northern half of the breeding range, the birds migrate south for the winter, while further south they are resident all year.
+The winter range also extends south and southeast of the breeding range, as far as central Mexico, and east to western Florida.
 The western meadowlark nests on the ground in open grasslands and shrublands.
 It feeds on bugs and seeds.
 The western meadowlark has distinctive calls described as watery or flute-like, which distinguish it from the closely related eastern meadowlark.
-The western meadowlark is the state bird of six states: Kansas, Montana, Nebraska, North Dakota, Oregon, and Wyoming.
+The western meadowlark is the state bird of six states; in Kansas, Montana, Nebraska, North Dakota, Oregon, and Wyoming.

 Taxonomy

 The western meadowlark was formally described in 1844 by the American ornithologist John James Audubon under its current binomial name Sturnella neglecta.
 The specific epithet is from the Latin neglectus meaning "ignored", "overlooked", "neglected" or "disregarded".
 Audubon explained that although the account of the Lewis and Clark Expedition of 1803–1806 mentioned yellow larks, these had never been formally described.
 The type locality is Old Fort Union, North Dakota.

-Despite having "lark" in their name due to their melodic song, they are not true larks, as they are instead in the New World blackbird family.
+Despite having "lark" in their name due to their melodic song, they are not true larks, but are instead in the New World blackbird family.